-Food Preparation.
+16. Food Preparation.
 Second term.
 Credit two hours.
-Prerequisite, Foods 15.
 Required of freshmen.
-Practice: T Th 8-10.30, Home Economics 270 or F 2-4.30 and S 10.30-1.
-Home Economics 200.
-Miss KIMBALL.
+Practice: T Th 8-10.30 or 10.30-1, Home Economics 270.
+Miss Kimball.
 This course is a continuation of course 15.
 Laboratory fee, \$14.

 17. Advanced Food Preparation.
 First or second term.
-(In 1927-28, first term only.)
 Credit three hours.
+Required of sophomores.
 Prerequisite, Foods 15 and 16, or their equivalents.
-Required of sophomores.
-Lecture, M 11, Home Economics 100.
-Practice, T Th 10.30-1.
+Lecture T 10-11.
+Practice T 11-1, Th 10-1.
 Home Economics 270.
-Assistant Professor Boys.
+Assistant and in high-class restaurants.
+Laboratory fee, \$18.

 This course gives the student a more extensive knowledge of the preparation of foods.
-Attention will be given particularly to those foods usually served in hotels and in high-class restaurants.
-Laboratory fee, \$18.
+Attention will be given particularly to those foods usually served in hotels